- Business and Employment

 Business Lender Communication

 The practical need for improved business lender communication is effectively illustrated by recent indications that most small business owners dislike and generally avoid communicating with their commercial banker.
 Small businesses should also benefit from devoting more attention to commercial lender communications because of the ongoing lack of adequate commercial loan activity for small business borrowers.

-But let's be honest, banks are (almost always) difficult to work with, so improving communication with business lenders will involve some advance planning and possibly outside help.
+But let's be honest — banks are (almost always) difficult to work with, so improving communication with business lenders will involve some advance planning.
 Persistence is also likely to help as many banks seem to prefer two-letter words like "No" instead of those long three-letter words such as "Yes."

 Seeking Better Communication with Banks

 The Carroll Quigley quote below represents an excellent starting point for a discussion intended to help improve small business owner communications with their commercial banks.
 Banks have rarely enjoyed a good reputation with the public.
 There is an ample supply of critical remarks directed at banks during the past two centuries.
 The Henry Ford quote (near the bottom of this article) is another representative sample of how banking has been routinely assessed by many prominent business people over the years.
 This anger and frustration is also clearly evident today.